yunseo-kim/yunseo-kim.github.io/_posts/en/2025-05-17-gravitational-field-and-potential.md

 $$ \boxed{\Phi = -G\frac{M}{r}} \label{eqn:g_potential}\tag{6}$$

-Since only the relative difference in gravitational potential has meaning and the specific value itself is meaningless, we can omit the integration constant.
+Since only the relative difference in gravitational potential has meaning and the absolute magnitude of the value is meaningless, we can omit the integration constant.
 Usually the condition $\Phi \to 0$ as $r \to \infty$ is arbitrarily set to remove ambiguity, and equation ($\ref{eqn:g_potential}$) satisfies this condition.

 For continuous mass distributions, the gravitational potential is: